ThaliaSeale/one_model_for_all/README.md

-# PROGRESSIVE NETWORKS FOR TRANSFER LEARNING IN
+# PROGRESSIVE NETWORKS FOR TRANSFER LEARNING INMEDICAL IMAGE SEGMENTATION
-MEDICAL IMAGE SEGMENTATION

 Creating a CNN model architecture that can handle any input modalities for biomedical MRI segmentation.
 Currently networks are trained on datasets individually - e.g. on Brain Tumour separately to stroke.
 This ignores the possiblility that there may be potential to learn inherent features of "healthy" and "unhealthy" matter.
 The main problem with this is that MRI comes in multiple different modalities.
 Most network architectures require this channel dimensionality to be predefined at training.
 We would like to make use of modalities never seen at training and be able to take in an undefined number of modalities.
 Based on base architecture from "One Model For All".